Photo by Robert Corwin

 Not only a performer, Mike is involved in presenting folk music as well.
 He is one of the prime movers of The Folk Project, New Jersey's oldest and strongest folk music organization.
 For over two decades he has been chairman of that organization's Minstrel Coffeehouse, one of the longest lived and most respected folk venues in the country.

-and scroll down to the description of Mike's recordings.
+Audio and video samples Go to the Store and scroll down to the description of Mike's recordings.
 Next to each

 track is a symbol.

 Click on that to hear either a clip from the track or the full track as